gnmango/doc_en/Basic Creation Guide/Terrain and Movement/Movement/Understanding MapleStory Movement Concepts.md

 # Course Introduction
 Let's examine the RigidbodyComponent characteristics that follow the MapleStory Movement Method among the essential movement methods for world production.
-We recommend studying movement with [Create MapleStory Tile Map](/docs?postId=747{"target":"_self"}).
+We recommend studying movement with [Create MapleStory Tile Map].
 # MapleStory Movement Method
 RigidbodyComponent is used when you want to move as characters do in MapleStory.
 The movement method is closely related to the landscape type, so you can create a MapleStory-type movement method with TileMapComponent.
 At this time, the movement on the tile is managed by RigidbodyComponent.